Q: I am an agent/publisher and want to know more.

 Q: Which Bible translation are you using in the book?

 A: I thought a lot about this, but eventually went with the NIV, because of the easiness of the flow in the English language.
 My main characters all speak the original languages, and if something comes up where the translation doesn’t align well enough with the original, I will either use NASB or make my own direct translation from the original Hebrew or Greek.

 Q: What will you do at the end of this project?

 A: Try to find an agent who can pitch this for publishing.
 If that’s you, hit me up.
 Should that fail, I will self-publish.

-Q: I am an agent/publisher, and I want to publish your book if you stop sending chapters out for free to people.
+Q: I am an agent/publisher, and I want to publish your book if you stop sending chapter drafts to people.

-Q: I have found that someone is publishing your book for free somewhere online!
+Q: I have found that someone is re-publishing your book somewhere online!

 A: Email me right away.
 The person who does this will be shut off from the project, publicly shamed, sued in court, and whipped by 39 lashes in the closest synagogue.

 Wait… that was only in the 1st century.
 Darn.